Jordan Roth

-Jordan Roth (born November 13, 1975) is the creative director of ATG Entertainment.
+Jordan Roth (born November 13, 1975) is an American theater producer and creative director.
+A seven-time Tony Award-winning producer, his Broadway productions include Hadestown, Moulin Rouge!, Kinky Boots, and Angels in America.
+Roth's work also encompasses performance art, fashion, and acting.

 Early life

-Born in New York City to a Jewish family, Roth spent his elementary years in Ridgewood, New Jersey, with his parents – billionaire real estate developer Steven Roth and theater producer Daryl Roth – and older sister.
-He returned to New York in middle school to attend the Horace Mann School.
-Throughout high school he performed in plays and frequently attended Broadway shows with his mother, to whom he credits his early exposure to theater.
+Born in New York City, Roth spent his early childhood in Ridgewood, New Jersey, with his sister and parents, real estate developer Steven Roth and theater producer Daryl Roth.
+He later returned to New York City and attended the Horace Mann School.
+Throughout high school, he performed in school productions and frequently attended Broadway shows with his mother.

 Roth graduated with degrees in philosophy and theater from Princeton University.
 He later received an MBA from Columbia Business School.

 After graduating, Roth returned to New York City.
 In 1999, he produced The Donkey Show, an interactive A Midsummer Night's Dream set to disco music.
 The production, a disco club event combining elements of both theater and nightlife, ran for six years off Broadway, toured internationally, and ran weekly at the Oberon space of the American Repertory Theater in Cambridge, Massachusetts until 2019.
 The show was described by The New York Times as "a lark, an exuberant and witty splicing of disparate sources."